 Helpful Q&A

-Phyllo sheets need to remain moist until folding.
-Just use what you need for one triangle at a time and keep the rest under a damp towel to prevent them from drying.
+Phyllo needs to stay moist and flexible.
+Only work with one or two strips at a time and keep the rest covered under a damp towel to prevent drying.

 Greek Cheese Triangles – Tiropitakia